mountainMath/mountain_doodles/posts/2025-12-07-the-trouble-with-municipal-level-population-projections/index.pdf.md

 As we noted at the outset, we think people are both liquids and solids.
 Ultimately we need demographic projections that combine these two forms.
 But we can go a little further to note that scale matters.
 At the national level, treating people as solids tends to work out ok.
 Immigration is subject to controls that really do make people look more like they're coming off an assembly line.
 But once people land in Canada, the Charter works to preserve their ability to move freely.
 As a consequence, people become much more liquid as they move internally.
 This is mirrored in the [reasons people give for moving](https://homefreesociology.com/2019/11/24/why-do-people-move-new-data-mysteries-and-fundamental-rights/).
 Immigrants don't tend to make the move across borders for reasons like better housing affordability, but within metropolitan areas, housing drives the majority of local moves.
 Correspondingly, when we get below the metropolitan level, we really need to take into account how people are likely to move in response to where housing is being constructed.
 In short, at the local level, *liquid* demographics is the name of the game.

 For the race between the City of Vancouver and Surrey that means that it's mostly up to Vancouver who wins.
 Demand to live in Vancouver is much higher, if Vancouver allows more housing people will flow toward Vancouver and Surrey will have a very hard time catching up.
-If Vancouver swings back and cuts down their development pipeline, or if municipalities decide to continue to follow the solid demographic straitjacket imposed by Metro Vancouver, Surrey will likely overtake Vancouver sometime in the next decade or two.
-They certainly seem keen to do so as Uytae laid out:
+If Vancouver swings back and cuts down their development pipeline, following Metro guidance, then Surrey will likely overtake Vancouver sometime in the next decade or two.
+As laid out by Uytae Lee, Surrey seems ready to try.

 {{< video https://www.youtube.com/watch?v=ybMhTlj-l5s >}}